louisburton/winnow-palindromes/README.md

 I've not tuned actual scaling rules, polling configurations, redrive policies, etc. that you might expect with a production worthy service.

-I have not formulated a proper release strategy, nor have sensibly consolidated any Maven configuration redundancy via corporate POMs or any other organisation. _I attempted basic CI/CD in Gitlab CI, but this currently isn't working_.
+I have not consolidated any Maven configuration redundancy via corporate POMs or any other organisation.

 I did put in a basic metric endpoints for a pull type scrape from Prometheus (which is why both services embed tomcat), but did not go further or put in a proper health check API.